clintharris/IDBSideSync/NOTES.md

   - a mutable timestamp
   - a merkle tree

-This file exposes function for getting/setting the singleton app clock, as well as creating one, and serializing/deserializing clocks (i.e., to/from JSON).
+This file exposes functions for getting/setting the singleton app clock, as well as creating one, and serializing/deserializing clocks (i.e., to/from JSON).

 ## timestamp.js